Radheshamwayal7/SKYCAST-Weather_Forecast-Project/README.md

 ---

+## 📄 License

+This project is open-source and intended for educational and portfolio purposes.

+---

-## "Empowering everyday decisions with real-time weather information."
+> *"Empowering everyday decisions with real-time weather insights."*